Should you be paying for your kids’ college tuition?

 However, as our kids move out one by one and we enter the empty nest season, followed closely by retirement, we need to make sure we’re taking care of our own financial health first.
 For many of us, it may not be wise to pay for our kids’ college tuition.

-The good news is that putting that responsibility on your kids isn’t a bad thing – in fact, there are a lot of benefits to it, for both you and your kids.
+The good news is that putting the responsibility on your kids isn’t a bad thing – in fact, there are a lot of benefits to it, for both you and your kids.

 Besides you being able to save more for your retirement, your kids will learn some valuable life lessons as well.
 When your kids know they’ll need to find a way to pay for college on their own, they’re given the opportunity to learn how to manage money more effectively, take their education seriously, and be more motivated to work hard for raises and promotions.